SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 System.out.println(sum);  // The sum is: 1.52.5
 ```

-Note that the numbers `a` and `b` were not summed.
+Note that the numeric values `a` and `b` were not summed.

 The result above is absolutely correct, according to the language logic.

-If we want to sum the numbers, we have to use **parentheses**, in to change the order of execution of the operations:
+If we want to sum the numbers, we have to use **parentheses**, in to change the order of execution:

 ```java live
 double a = 1.5;